-- a) Planning staff from the City and the M.D. shall attempt to resolve the issue(s). - b) If no resolution is reached, the matter shall be referred to the Chief Administrative Officers from each municipality.
+- Planning staff from the City and the MD shall attempt to resolve the issue(s). - If no resolution is reached, the matter shall be referred to the Chief Administrative Officers from each municipality.

-Stage 2: CAO Review
+Stage 2: Chief Administrative Officer Review

-- a) The Chief Administrative Officers from the City and the M.D. shall attempt to resolve the issue(s). - b) If no resolution is reached, the matter shall be forwarded to the respective Councils.
+The Chief Administrative Officers (CAOs) from the City and the MD shall attempt to resolve the issue(s).

+b) If no resolution is reached, the matter shall be forwarded to the respective Councils.